BroseleyCameraClub/BroseleyCameraClub.github.io/Competition_Rules.md

 <br/>
 The competitions are held to encourage members to 'get out and about'.
 Submissions, therefore, should preferably be recent, although not mandatory.

-A floating cup will be awarded annually to the person gaining the most points in the period of the season (Usually September - July) at the Clubs AGM meeting.
+A floating cup will be awarded annually to the person gaining the most points in the period of the season (January to November) at the Clubs AGM meeting in January.

 <br>